is-the-bench-arch-safe

 Here are the top reasons why a little arch can bring major benefits:

-• Happy shoulders, happy life.
+2. Happy Shoulders, Happy Life.
 Putting your shoulders in a safer position reduces the risk of injuries.
-And who doesn’t want healthy shoulders to lift more and better?

-• Activate hidden muscles.
+3. Activate Hidden Muscles.
 The arch helps you engage back muscles that usually don’t do much during bench pressing.
-The result?
-A stronger back and more muscles are involved in the movement.

-• Less distance, more weight.
-Here’s the trick: arching your back reduces the distance the barbell has to travel.
-Less road, more force.
-And for the powerlifters among us, this means higher numbers and better performance in competitions
+And for the powerlifters among us, this means higher numbers and better performance in competitions.

 Get that bench press arch set up right from the start, and make sure it doesn’t budge as you lift.